thegeorgeous/flask-cqlalchemy/docs/index.rst

 Dependencies
 ------------
 As such Flask-CQLAlchemy depends only on the cassandra-driver.
 It is assumed that you already have flask installed.

-Flask-CQLAlchemy has been tested with versions 2.6.0, 2.7.2, 3.0.0 of cassandra-driver.
+Flask-CQLAlchemy has been tested with versions 2.6.0, 2.7.2, 3.0.0, 3.1.0,
+3.1.1, 3.2.0 and 3.2.1 of cassandra-driver.
 It is known to work with all versions >=2.5, but use it at your own risk.
 All previous versions of Flask-CQLAlchemy are deprecated.

 Example
 -------